 Finding Local Islamic Groups

-It will be up to you, as a new Muslim, to make many of the first steps to seek out different mosques and Islamic groups in your area.
-It may be confusing at first as you may hear people saying different things and worshiping in different ways from the way you originally learned, but this is just part of the rich diversity in the Muslim community; some of which is permitted by the different schools of thought and some of which is cultural.
+It will be up to you to make many of the first steps to seek out different mosques in your area.
+It may be confusing at first as you may hear people saying different things, but this is just part of the rich diversity in the Muslim community; some of which is permitted by the different schools of thought and some of which is cultural.